Mowbray-R-V/Inverse-Dynamics-Analysis-of-Bipedal-Walking/README.md

-# Inverse-Dynamics-Analysis-of-Bipedal-Walking- with Contact Contraints
+# Inverse-Dynamics-Analysis-of-Bipedal-Walking- with Contact Constraints

 Many spinal cord injury and stroke patients lose their ability to walk.
 Exoskeletons are wearable devices that help them in regaining this ability by applying moments